prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

 ##### Nullability

-By default Nexus Schema has [inputs as optional and outputs as guaranteed](https://nexus.js.org/docs/getting-started#nullability-default-values).
-Nexus Framework takes the opposite approach.
+By default Nexus Schema has [outputs as guaranteed](https://nexus.js.org/docs/getting-started#nullability-default-values).
+Nexus Framework has outputs as nullable.

 - If you rely heavily on the Nexus Schema defaults then please wait for [#483](https://github.com/graphql-nexus/nexus-future/issues/483) so that you can turn them back on that way in the framework.
 - If you use the following settings in your app currently then you can migrate seamlessly to Nexus framework, since this config is now the default: